-2.1 The verification body shall be accredited to ISO 14065:2013, and meet the following additional requirements in order to be eligible to verify the Emissions Report, and the Emissions Unit Cancellation Report where applicable, of an aeroplane operator.

-Note: The following documents should be used as normative references that provide guidance for the application of this Regulation:

-- (a) Environmental Technical Manual (Doc 9501), Volume IV Procedures for demonstrating compliance with the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA); - (b) The International Accreditation Forum (IAF) document entitled, "IAF Mandatory Document for the Application of ISO 14065:2013 (IAF MD 6:2014)"; and - (c) The International Organisation for Standardisation (ISO) document entitled, "ISO 14066:2011 Greenhouse gases Competence requirements for greenhouse gas validation team and verification teams".
+- 2.1 The verification body shall be accredited to ISO/IEC 17029:2019 and ISO 14065:2020, and meet the following additional requirements in order to be eligible to verify the Emissions Report, and the Emissions Unit Cancellation Report where applicable, of an aeroplane operator. - Note: The following documents should be used as normative references that provide guidance for the application of these regulations: - (a) Environmental Technical Manual (Doc 9501), Volume IV Procedures for demonstrating compliance with the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA); and - (b) The International Accreditation Forum (IAF) document entitled, "IAF Mandatory Document for the Application of ISO 14065:2013 (IAF MD 6:2014)";

-2.2 Avoidance of conflict of interest (ISO 14065:2013 section 5.4.2)
+2.2 Management of Impartiality (ISO 14065:2020 section 5.3)

-- 2.2.1 If the leader of the verification team undertakes six annual verifications for one aeroplane operator, then the leader of the verification team shall take a three consecutive year break from providing verification services to that same aeroplane operator.
-The six year maximum period includes any greenhouse gas verifications performed for the aeroplane operator prior to it requiring verification services under this regulation. - 2.2.2 The verification body, and any part of the same legal entity, shall not be an aeroplane operator, the owner of an aeroplane operator or owned by an aeroplane operator. - 2.2.3 The verification body, and any part of the same legal entity, shall not be a body that trades emissions units, the owner of a body that trades emissions units or owned by a body that trades emissions units. - 2.2.4 The relationship between the verification body and the aeroplane operator shall not be based on common ownership, common governance, common management or personnel, shared resources, common finances and common contracts or marketing. - 2.2.5 The verification body shall not take over any delegated activities from the aeroplane operator with regard to the preparation of the Emissions Monitoring Plan, the Emissions Report (including monitoring of fuel use and calculation of CO2 emissions) and the Emissions Unit Cancellation Report.

-2.2.6 To enable an assessment of impartiality and independence by the national accreditation body, the verification body shall document how it relates to other parts of the same legal entity.
+- 2.2.1 If the team leader undertakes six annual verifications for one aeroplane operator, then the team leader shall take a three consecutive year break from providing verification services to that same aeroplane operator.
+The six year maximum period includes any greenhouse gas verifications performed for the aeroplane operator prior to it requiring verification services under these regulations. - 2.2.2 The verification body, and any part of the same legal entity, shall not be an aeroplane operator, the owner of an aeroplane operator or owned by an aeroplane operator. - 2.2.3 The verification body, and any part of the same legal entity, shall not be a body that trades emissions units, the owner of a body that trades emissions units or owned by a body that trades emissions units. - 2.2.4 The relationship between the verification body and the aeroplane operator shall not be based on common ownership, common governance, common management or personnel, shared resources, common finances and common contracts or marketing. - 2.2.5 The verification body shall not take over any delegated activities from the aeroplane operator with regard to the preparation of the Emissions Monitoring Plan, the Emissions Report (including monitoring of fuel use and calculation of CO_2 emissions) and the Emissions Unit Cancellation Report. - 2.2.6 To enable an assessment of impartiality and independence by the national accreditation body, the verification body shall document how it relates to other parts of the same legal entity.

-2.3 Management and personnel (ISO 14065:2013 section 6.1)
+2.3 Personnel (ISO 14065:2020 section 7.2)